-Exceptions to 25 Percent per Project Cap [24 CFR 983.56(b), FR Notice 11/24/08]
+Exceptions to 25 Percent per Project Cap [24 CFR 983.56, FR Notice 1/18/17, PIH 2017-21]

 Exceptions are allowed and PBV units are not counted against the 25 percent or 25 units per project cap if:

 - Units exclusively serving elderly families - Units housing households eligible for supportive services available to all families receiving PBV assistance in the project. - Units in projects that are in a census tract with a poverty rate of 20% or less are subject to a higher 40% cap.